 Nelson picked up his 2nd win in San Francisco on this day

 Byron Nelson struck gold in San Francisco in 1944, winning there twice in just a calendar year.
 First it was his victory at the San Francisco Victory Open held in January, just eleven months later.
-He won this particular time with a 281 to squeeze out the close trailing Jim Ferrier, a Sergeant of Camp Roberts California.
+With this victory, Nelson held on with a 281 to squeeze out the close trailing Jim Ferrier, a Sergeant of Camp Roberts California.
 Ferrier led at the halfway mark of the event but ended up faltering on the final nine.
 It was was only a momentary slip but enough for Nelson to take over the event.

 Nelson takes charge…